AvizNetworks/ones-pyapi/examples/day2fm/readme.md

 # Telemetry Examples
-This is how we can telemetry apis and use its value for further process.
+This is how we can use telemetry apis and use its value for further process.

 ```py
 # Importing module